Compiling SFML with CMake

 > cmake

-With Visual C++, you can either run CMake from the "Visual Studio command prompt" available from the start menu, or call the vcvars32.bat file of your Visual Studio installation; it will setup the environment variables properly.
+With Visual C++, you can either run CMake from the "Visual Studio command prompt" available from the start menu, or run the vcvars32.bat batch file of your Visual Studio installation in the console you have open.
+The batch file will set all the necessary environment variables in that console window for you.

 > your_visual_studio_folder\VC\bin\vcvars32.bat